 The baseline for video performance is viewed.
 Functional video analytics will allow you to track visitors and hits to your content, and overall.
 Trends in this data can be used for many purposes.
 For example, it can help you identify what type of content is the most popular with your audience.

 At Dacast, part of the content we create is based on the success of our previous content.
 This data can also help you track the growth, decline, or stagnation of your audience (or of interest in a particular topic).

 3. Find Geographic Hot-Spots

-As we mentioned above, powerful analytics tools will give you information about viewer location.
-This method is based on IP address, and can narrow down viewers location to country and often city.
+As we mentioned above, powerful live video streaming analytics tools will give you information about viewer location.
+This method is based on IP addresses and can narrow down viewers’ location to country and often city.
 The resulting geographic data is incredibly useful.
 It can help you determine: